 Grad Profile: Joe Alicea

 Joe Alicea is a PhD candidate in Literature at UC Santa Cruz.
 His dissertation focuses on the erasure of Chicago Puerto Rican poetry.
-Alicea served as a THI Summer Dissertation Fellow in Summer 2023 and was a part of THI’s Graduate Student Success Program.
+Alicea received a THI Summer Dissertation Fellowship in Summer 2023, with support from UCSC alumnus Steve Wagner, and was a part of THI’s Graduate Student Success Program during his first years at UCSC.
 In October, we learned more about Alicea’s research work–particularly his interest in Chicago Rican artists as innovative practitioners of improvisation as a mode of upsetting dominant forms.
 We also discussed his recent field and archival research in Chicago, and the importance of structured peer mentorship programs for graduate student success.

 Hi Joe!
 Thank you for chatting with us about your ongoing work!
 To begin, would you provide us with an overview of your dissertation project and what you are currently focused on?